Nobel Prize in Literature: 2018 controversy and award cancellation

-In April 2018, three members of the academy board resigned in response to a sexual-misconduct investigation involving author Jean-Claude Arnault, who is married to board member Katarina Frostenson.
+In April 2018, three members of the academy board resigned in response to a sexual misconduct investigation involving author Jean-Claude Arnault, who is married to board member Katarina Frostenson.
 Arnault was accused by at least 18 women of sexual assault and harassment.
 He and his wife were also accused of leaking the names of prize recipients on at least seven occasions so friends could profit from bets.
 He denied all accusations, although he was later convicted of rape and sentenced to two years and six months in prison.
 Sara Danius, the board secretary, hired a law firm to investigate if Frostenson had leaked confidential information and if Arnault had any influence on the Academy, but no legal action was taken.
 The investigation caused a split within the Academy.
-Following a vote to exclude board member Frostenson the three members resigned in protest over the decisions by the Academy.
+Following a vote to exclude board member Frostenson, the three members resigned in protest over the decisions by the Academy.
 Two former permanent secretaries, Sture Allén and Horace Engdahl, called Danius a weak leader.

 On 10 April, Danius was asked to resign from her position by the Academy, bringing the number of empty seats to four.
-Although the Academy voted against removing Katarina Frostenson from the committee, she voluntarily agreed to withdraw from participating in the academy, bringing the total of withdrawals to five.
+Although the Academy voted against removing Katarina Frostenson from the committee, she voluntarily agreed to withdraw from participating in the academy, bringing the number of total withdrawals to five.
 Because two other seats were still vacant from the Rushdie affair, this left only 11 active members, one short of the quorum needed to vote in replacements.
 On 4 May 2018, the Swedish Academy announced that the selection would be postponed until 2019, when two laureates would be chosen.
 It was still technically possible to choose a 2018 laureate, as only eight active members are required to choose a recipient.
 However, there were concerns that the academy was not in any condition to credibly present the award.
-The New Academy Prize in Literature was created as an alternative award for 2018 only.
+The New Academy Prize in Literature, not affiliated with either the Nobel Foundation or the Swedish Academy, was created as an alternative award for 2018 only.
+The first and only New Academy Prize in Literature was won by Maryse Condé, a writer from Guadeloupe noted for her novels Segu, Tree of Life: A Novel of the Caribbean and Windward Heights.

 The scandal was widely seen as damaging to the credibility of the prize and its authority.
 As noted by Andrew Brown in The Guardian in a lengthy deconstruction of the scandal:

-King Carl XVI Gustaf of Sweden said a reform of the rules may be evaluated, including the introduction of the right to resign in respect of the current lifelong membership of the committee.
+King Carl XVI Gustaf of Sweden said a reform of the rules may be evaluated, including the introduction of the right to resign from the current lifelong membership of the committee.
 On 5 March 2019, it was announced that the Nobel Prize in Literature would once again be awarded, and laureates for both 2018 and 2019 would be announced together.
 The decision came after several changes were made to the structure of the Swedish Academy as well as to the Nobel Committee members selection, in order to "[restore] trust in the Academy as a prize-awarding institution".